 Chronic liver disease: key points

 - There are a variety of risk factors and diseases that cause chronic liver disease (CLD).
-The three commonest risk factors for CLD are excessive alcohol consumption; blood borne viruses, in particular Hepatitis B and C, and obesity.
+The three commonest risk factors for CLD are excessive alcohol consumption; obesity; and blood borne viruses, in particular Hepatitis B and C.

 - The CLD mortality rate in Scotland has been increasing steadily over the last 30 yrs which is in contrast to the majority of European countries where CLD death rates have been decreasing.